Three Dots Then Nothing

 Three grey dots.
 A tiny, undulating wave inside a speech bubble.

-I am watching a thought take shape in real time.
-I can feel the live-wire presence of the woman on the other end of the line—the pressure of her thumb against the glass, the quick intake of breath, the careful construction of a sentence that might finally tip the balance of our dynamic.
-The typing indicator is a heartbeat monitor for courage.
-It pulses, promising speech.
-It holds the air in the room hostage.
+I am watching the sign that a thought may be taking shape in real time.
+I imagine the pressure of her thumb against the glass, the quick intake of breath, the careful construction of a sentence that might tip the balance of our dynamic.
+The typing indicator can resemble a heartbeat monitor for courage, but it promises only that someone is composing.
+The observer supplies the more dangerous possibilities.

 And then, abruptly, the bubble vanishes.